kristoferssolo/LU-DF-Typst-Template/README.md

   `text` (content) and `keywords` (array) as well as `title`, `lang` and `keyword-title`.
 - `bibliography`: Result of `bibliography("path/to/file.yml")` or `none`.
 - `attachments`: Tuple of `attachment(...)` items (tables, figures).
+- `display-documentary`: Whether to display the documentary page at the end.
+Defaults to `true`.
 - Positional argument: the document body follows the `ludf.with(...)` call.

 The function also accepts a single, positional argument for the body of the paper.